 Self-regulation means having control over your behavior, emotions, and thoughts in a manner that helps you pursue long-term goals.
-Motivation is not some magical force that strikes when we need it to, and not everything we do to reach our long-term goals is fun.
+Motivation is not some magical force that strikes when we need it to!
+Also, not everything we do to reach our long-term goals is fun.

 With the weight of these things constantly on our minds, it’s hard to find the motivation to do other things.
-That is why understanding these eight motivational self-regulation strategies will help you learn how to make sure you stay motivated when you need to.
+That is why understanding these eight motivational self-regulation strategies will help you learn how to make sure you stay motivated!